DAY 1

 B, L, D included

 Our walk (7 km/4.5 miles) takes us to the Deerness Peninsula in the east of Mainland.
 The spectacular cliff scenery includes the Gloup, a collapsed deep sea cave separated from the sea by a broad arch, and the Brough of Deerness, a sea stack with remains of an ancient settlement.
-In Kirkwall, we explore the 12th century St. Magnus Cathedral built from the same local sandstone used by the Neolithic inhabitants of the islands and the nearby contemporary Bishop’s Palace, the town’s oldest surviving domestic building.
+In Kirkwall, we explore the 12th century St. Magnus Cathedral built from the same local sandstone used by the Neolithic inhabitants of the islands, and the nearby remains of the impressive Earl’s and Bishop’s Palaces.
 We dine in a renowned restaurant specialising in dishes made from seasonal Orkney produce, including the freshest seafood, from the islands’ pristine waters, and beef and lamb from local farms.

 DAY 7